seankross/postcards/README.md

 ## Bio

-Frank Hermosillo studies neural networks and their applications at Google rain.
+Frank Hermosillo studies neural networks and their applications at Google Brain.
 His research focuses on differentiable network pruning approximation and decentralized gradient inversion mechanics.
 He frequently collaborates with researchers who study machine learning, computer vision, and cognitive science.
 His work has been featured in WIRED, The Atlantic, Newsweek, and The New York